 A long-term approach to sustainable impact

-In 2012, CFTC continued to refine our focus on our core competencies and the priorities defined by our Global Theory of Change Roadmap.
+In 2013, CFTC continued to refine our focus on our core competencies and the priorities defined by our global Theory of Change.

 As we transition from annual activities-based programming to three to five-year plans, our operations and program funding are shifting to enable us to better achieve the long-term impact we seek.